Decomposing Identification Gains and Evaluating Instrument Identification Power for Partially Identified Average Treatment Effects: Empirical Application: Women LFP and Childbearing

-The ranking of the IV identification power of the three available IVs revealed by the discussion above is confirmed and explained by the identification gains decomposition and the $IIP$ reported in Table \ref{tab:IG_}.
-The results based on the 95\% confidence interval show that given the same contribution of IV validity for the three IVs, which is 44.6\% on average, the identification power of \emph{Twins} (68.2\%) is significantly larger than that of \emph{Samesex} (47.1\%).
-Closer inspection of the data reveals that the contribution of \emph{Twins} to the identification gains exceeds that of \emph{Samesex}, because whenever \emph{Twins}$=1$ the treatment $D=1$, i.e. \emph{Twins} is a perfect predictor of being treated, whereas this is not the case for \emph{Samesex}.
-It is this feature, of course, that explains the superior performance when the HV, Chesher and SV bounds are evaluated using \emph{Twins} rather than \emph{Samesex}.
-Moreover, when both IVs \emph{Samesex} and \emph{Twins} are used, the identification power of \emph{Both} (70.3\%) also exceeds that of either one of the single IV \emph{Samesex} or \emph{Twins}.
-It indicates that although the identification power of \emph{Samesex} is dominated by \emph{Twins}, \emph{Samesex} can still make extra contributions when identifying the ATE.
-It is intuitive because the mechanisms of the two IVs driving the probability of having a third child are different.
-One remark on the above analysis is that, for other ATE bounds that exploits the identification information of IVs, for example the HV and Chesher bounds, IVs with higher $IIP$ clearly leads to narrower bounds for the ATE.
-It indicates that although the $IIP$ is constructed to measure the IV's contribution to the SV bounds, it is also a meaningful measure for the IV identification power and can be utilized to indicate the IV relevance in other ATE bounds.
+The ranking of IV identification power of the three IVs revealed by the discussion above is confirmed by the results in Table \ref{tab:IG_}.
+The results based on the 95\% CI show that, on average, the identification power of \emph{Twins} (66.6\%) is significantly larger than that of \emph{Samesex} (47.0\%).
+We can see that whenever \emph{Twins}$=1$ the treatment $D=1$ (i.e. perfect prediction), whereas this is not the case for \emph{Samesex}.
+It is this feature, of course, that explains the superior performance when the HV, Chesher and SV bounds are evaluated using \emph{Twins} compared to \emph{Samesex}.
+When both \emph{Samesex} and \emph{Twins} are used, the identification power of \emph{Both} (70.1\%) exceeds that of either \emph{Samesex} or \emph{Twins}.
+Closer inspection on the 95\% CIs reveals that any valid IV contributes at least 44.7\% of the SV bounds' improvement relative to the benchmark Manski bounds.
+Moreover, the identification power of \emph{Twins} is 66.6\%/47.0\%$\approx$1.4 times the identification power of \emph{Samesex} if used individually.
+In addition, given the contribution of IV validity $C_1$, the extra contribution of \emph{Twins} ($C_2=21.9\%$) via its IV strength to the identification power of \emph{Both} dominates the that of \emph{Samesex} ($C_2=2.3\%$).
+One remark is that, for the HV and Chesher bounds, IVs with higher $IIP$ clearly lead to narrower bounds.